lukasjarosch/skipper/docs/docs/index.md

 ## What is Skipper?

-Whoa, TODO

-## The problem

-## Our solution

-## What Skipper is *not*

-- A solution to all your problems, but it might just solve a few :wink:
-- A 'one-size-fits-all' project which allows you to think of something else.
-    - Sorry to tell you that, but you will need to have to put some effort into solving your problems.
-    - **But**, it's great to be able to solve problems the way *you* think they should be solved.
-        Without having to solve basic stuff (that's what Skipper does).
-- It won't cook dinner or bring you a beer.
-We'll inform you once we've figured that out, tho.

-## I've seen this before...
+Skipper is a library which helps you to manage complex configuration and enables you to use your large data-set inside templates.
+Having one - central - set of agnostic configuration files will make managing your clusters, infrastrucutre stages, etc. much easier.
+You can rely on the inventory of data, modify it to target-specific needs, use the data in templates, and be sure that whatever you're generating is always in sync with your inventoyu.
+Whether you generate only a single file, or manage multi-stage multi-region infrastructure deployments doesn't matter.
+Skipper is a library which enables you to easily build your own - company or project specific - configuration management.

-Skipper is heavily inspired by the awesome [Kapitan](https://kapitan.dev/) project.
+Skipper is heavily inspired by the [Kapitan](https://kapitan.dev/) project.
+The difference is that skipper is a library which does not make any assumptions of your needs (aka. not opinionated).
-The major difference is that skipper is meant to be used as library.
-This allows you for example to have way more control over the data-structures used inside the templates.
+This allows you for example to have way more control over how you want to process your inventory.

-Additionaly we think that being able to provide a single binary without any dependencies will make thinks a lot easier.
-This is what you can do with Skipper.
-Build *your own* templating sytem, which is nice.

 Skipper is not meant to be a *one-size-fits-all* solution.
-The goal of Skipper is to enable companies to create the own - custom built - template and inventory engine, without having to do the heavy lifing.
+The goal of Skipper is to enable you to create the own - custom built - template and inventory engine, without having to do the heavy lifing.

+## Values

+- Skipper wants you to abstract away all the information at your disposal - before thinking about the technologies used
+- Infrastructure/Code/Documentation/Bootstraping/... is just an aggregation of information you should already have
+- Skipper helps you to aggregate, cumulate and leverage your information to build the next big thing.
+- Secret management should not be hard, it should be automatic.
+Skipper has got you covered!

+> Skipper is a library which does the heavy lifting.
+Creating something awesome is up to you :wink:!